Book my flight to Chicago – Check

 Ready for ThinkTransit – Check!

 Nicholas Furi is Trapeze's Content Marketing Specialist where he focuses on creating new content on the trends and challenges in the transit industry (and how to solve them).
-He also manages their social media channels and ThinkTransit communications.
+He also manages their third-party editorial contributions and communications for ThinkTransit, Trapeze's annual conference.
 Previously, he worked for B2B companies and wrote for an online publication.
 Nick has a Bachelor of Commerce, where he majored in Marketing, from the Edwards School of Business at the University of Saskatchewan.